 A window grill – the ubiquitous, ornamented man-made barrier – becomes an effective metaphor to address and try to deconstruct the dialectic of inside and outside, as well as the conflict between private and public, which is especially characteristic of post-Soviet states that in different times have gone through shocks of collectivization (1930-s) and privatization (1990-s).

-Borrowing Derridean analogy of text and textile, I use embroidery as a way of reading the window grill and simultaneously (re-)writing it.
-At the same time, I use embroidery - repetitive piercing of fabric – as a method that mimics symptomology of trauma, which reveals itself in repetitive symptoms 'piercing' through the seeming wholeness of the conscious mind.
+Borrowing the Derridean analogy of text and textile, I use embroidery as a way of reading the window grill and simultaneously (re-)writing it.
+I use embroidery - the repetitive piercing of fabric – as a method that mimics the symptomology of trauma, which reveals itself in repetitive symptoms, as it 'pierces' through the seeming wholeness of the conscious mind.
 In such way, embroidery becomes my gesture of mimetic mourning that helps to distance, to overcome the past.